brunovanasse/brunovanasse.github.io/README.md

 # Bruno Vanasse

 ## Profile Summary
-* Hiker, flâneur, retired.
+* Hiker, voyager, retired.
-* Lieutenant-Colonel (Ret'd), Canadian Army; Afghanistan and Bosnia veteran with four overseas deployments.
+* Lieutenant-Colonel (Ret'd), Canadian Army Intelligence; Afghanistan and Bosnia veteran with four overseas deployments.
-* Full-time University Faculty (Ret'd)
+* Masters in Industrial-Organizational Psychology (M.Ps.) at UQAM, and graduate of the Joint Command & Staff Programme (JCSP) at the Canadian Forces College.
-* Masters in Industrial-Organizational Psychology (M.Ps.), and graduate of the Joint Command & Staff Programme (JCSP) at the Canadian Forces College.
+* Full-time University Faculty (Ret'd), MacEwan University School of Business, and Royal Military College of Canada.

 ## Contact